6.5. Recruitment and Hiring in Policing

 History of Recruitment and Hiring

 What History?
 ‘Nil’ For lack of a better word, would describe the history of recruitment and hiring of new officers.
 Before the 1960s, as long as the candidate was a white male, had a heartbeat, and there was an opening for a cop, the job was most likely his.
 Women and officers of color were all but non-existent on the force.
-Women were only allowed into the ‘boys only club’ if they wore a pencil skirt and fit a prescribed role consistent with being a woman.
+Women were only allowed into the ‘boys-only club’ if they wore a pencil skirt and fit a prescribed role consistent with being a woman.
 In some departments, women were allowed to work in the detective bureau and interview children victims, because women supposedly talked to children better than men, because of their ‘maternal’ instincts.
-These stereotypes continued in policing towards women and minorities until new laws forbidding such behavior, made their way into the scene.
+These stereotypes continued in policing towards women and minorities until new laws forbidding such behavior made their way onto the scene.
 With new employment laws passed between the 1960s to the late 1990s, many doors opened for women and minorities.

 Recruitment and Hiring Example

 When I was in the recruitment division of my police department and also as a professor at a university, I continually saw future police candidates unprepared for the Law Enforcement Testing Proces, a.k.a.
-The LET Prep For some reason, candidates assumed that if they had their associates, or bachelor’s degree, they did not need to study and prepare for the LET Prep.
+The LET Prep For some reason, candidates assumed that if they had their associates or bachelor’s degree, they did not need to study and prepare for the LET Prep.
 Unfortunately, that could not be farther from the truth.
 Just like a high school student getting ready to enter college, needs to take the ACT or SAT, that student must still study and prepare for those tests if there is to be a successful outcome.
 Due to the importance and multifaceted LET Prep, it is even that much more critical that the candidate take the time to train and prepare.
 When asked how much time should be spent studying and preparing?
-My response was always “as much as you can!”
+My response was always “As much as you can!”
 But, in reality, the candidate should start preparing a minimum of six months before the written test (which is the beginning step of the LET Prep).
 A good guide is one hour a night.
 Also, I recommend studying appropriately for each part of the LET Prep.
-For example: The Oral Board Interview should be prepared for with the candidate actually speaking aloud the answers to pre-determined questions (such as: “Tell us about yourself”), the candidate should video themselves to playback, watch and learn from, and if at all possible the candidate should ask friends and family to sit on a ‘mock oral board panel’ and the candidate should answer questions aloud and in front of the panel.
+For example: The Oral Board Interview should be prepared with the candidate speaking aloud the answers to pre-determined questions (such as: “Tell us about yourself”), the candidate should video themselves to playback, watch, and learn from, and if at all possible the candidate should ask friends and family to sit on a ‘mock oral board panel’ and the candidate should answer questions aloud and in front of the panel.
 The more realistic the training, the better prepared the candidate will be.

 The Law Enforcement Testing Preparation (LET Prep)